Where do I start if I want to become specialized in behavior?

 Application packets should contain the following (NOTE: this is a general list, specific details of requirements are listed on the application section of the AVBT web site)

-7. CE records - 40 hours within five years prior to application.
-No more than 2/3 (28 hours) can come from one source.
+CE records – 40 hours within five years prior to application.
+No more than 2/3 (28 hours) can come from one source and at least half must be veterinary behavior CE

 Who qualifies as a “skills assessment supervisor”?

 The Skills Assessment Supervisor (SAS) is another veterinarian or credentialed technician who verifies the candidate successfully completed all of the required skills.
 Candidates may have more than one person serve as a SAS.
-If someone other than a veterinarian or credentialed technician is selected as assessment supervisor, the candidate is required to submit an email or letter explaining the qualifications of that person for review by the AVBT board of regents.
+If someone other than a veterinarian or credentialed technician is selected as assessment supervisor, the candidate is required to submit an email or letter explaining the qualifications of that person for review by the AVBT board of regents prior to completing the Skills Assessment Form.

 What types of work can I count toward my time record?
 If I restrain an aggressive dog can I count that?